57blocks/website-article/articles/What It Takes to Build a Payments Integration: Key Components and Considerations/README.md

 Even a small issue, like a delay in communicating with the bank or a false fraud alert, can disrupt the entire transaction.
 In payments, there's no room for "almost right"—every part must work flawlessly to ensure a smooth user experience and maintain trust.

-The diagram below illustrates our layered approach to payment system testing.
-From integration architecture through deployment testing, each layer builds upon the previous one to ensure system reliability.
-Let's explore how these components work together to create a robust payment infrastructure.

 ![integration and testing](./integration-and-testing.png)

-Our Integration Architecture consists of three key elements.
-Component Interfaces define how services communicate, Circuit Breakers prevent cascade failures, and Retry Mechanisms handle temporary disruptions automatically.

-Our Testing Strategy follows a comprehensive progression: Unit Testing verifies individual components, Integration Testing ensures components work together, and System Testing validates end-to-end payment flows.

-We maintain three distinct Testing Environments: Developers first work in the Development Sandbox, then progress to the Testing Environment, and finally validate in the Staging Environment.

-Deployment Testing involves careful Rollout Procedures and Rollback Plans to ensure safe production updates.

 ### 4.1 Integration Architecture